 The services sector is especially ripe for growth, and healthcare is set to see the biggest increase in usage.

 Co-authored by Tracey Stepanchuk and Audrey DeSisto

 Tracey is a professional freelance writer for B2B companies in the tech space.
-As a former journalist and editor of an international news website, Tracey has many years of writing experience.
 View her portfolios at TraceyStep.com and MediaWorldGlobal.com.

 Sign up for marketing news delivered straight to your inbox